The following table lists every library-defined property.

 the same room as this object”.

-Routine returns true
+Routine returns true to be

-.
+present, otherwise false.
 The routine can look at the current

-in order to decide.
+location in order to decide.

 Warning This property is only looked at